The LBG

 LBG is a rock group from Chennai, India.
 It was formerly known as Little Babooshka's Grind.
 They are noted in the Indian rock music scene for performing only originals and no covers.

 History

 LBG has existed since 1996 and started out playing the national college cultural circuit.
 In 1999, they decided that they had had enough of playing other people's music, so they set out to become one of the pioneers of performing original music in India.

-LBG stands for the layers of talent that make up the band and their diverse music backgrounds that come together, thus creating the energetic and thought-provoking music.